 We convene a different jury for each discipline, and they change each year.
 Jurors serve anonymously.
 Saltonstall’s board members and staff do NOT serve on any juries.
 Your application is considered solely on the merit of your work sample and your artist’s and writer’s statement.

 What does “anonymous” mean, and why is it important?

 Our jurying process is anonymous.
 This means that your application will be assigned a number by the Saltonstall office.
 Your work and statement are presented anonymously to the jury, and it is the only part of your application that they see.
 The jury will not know who you are.
 They will not see your name, your resume, or your references.

 Because of this, it is very important that you do not identify yourself in any way within your statement or work samples.

 Applicants may apply for either a month-long residency or a two-week residency (not both.)
 Applicants may apply in more than one artistic or literary category, however a complete and separate application for each category is required.

-Similarly, applicants cannot apply for both a month-long (or two-week) residency and also our new 6-night residency for parents.
+Similarly, applicants cannot apply for both a month-long (or two-week) residency and also our six-night residency for parents.

 A 6-night residency for parents?

 Yes!
-This is a brand new pilot program we’ll be launching in early May, 2019.
-This residency is open solely to artist/writer parents with at least one dependent child (under 18) at home.
+Now in its second year, this residency is open solely to artist/writer parents with at least one dependent child (under 18) at home.